COVID-19 pandemic in New York City: Shortages and policy changes

 The New York City healthcare system continued to experience major shortages with its COVID-19 testing capacity.
 On April 11, 2020, the city's Department of Health and Mental Hygiene warned that the city's hospitals were close to running out of cotton swabs used for COVID-19 testing.
 The same alert reminded healthcare providers that only those patients admitted for hospitalization should be given COVID-19 tests.

-Some doctors have been trying to crowdsource tablet computers so patients can say goodbye to loved ones with video calls.
+Some doctors tried to crowdsource tablet computers so patients can say goodbye to loved ones with video calls.
 Too often, the last contact patients had with their families was when they were dropped off at the hospital or taken by ambulance.

 Due to the demand from the pandemic on New York City hospitals, emergency medical services (EMS) personnel were ordered not to transport adult cardiac arrest cases to the hospital, if the EMS personnel were unable to restart the patient's heart at the scene.
 On April 21, this order was modified to "do not resuscitate", meaning EMS should no longer try to revive persons on scene.